MudroadWhite/New-Principia/notes/tactics.md

 There are several reasons for organizing proofs like this.
 The most significant one is readability.
 Besides, we can have several equivalant forms for a proposition, i.e. `(fun x => x) x` is not very far from just `x` or `(fun y => y) x`.
 Switching between them requires delicate application with tactics for all different cases.
 If we set the desired form as a subgoal, we only need to use tactics to prove for a equivalent form to `x`, and skip the tedious transformations.
 One last thing for `assert` is that it limits the scope of theorems we use.
 When we leave the scope, these theorems are automatically cleared away, and only the intermediate steps as `S1` `S2` are being pertained.
 As a result, the proof window becomes extremely clean.

 - Proof for a theorem is **required** to be organized with `assert` with the template above.
+- As it pertains a nice style, `exact` at the end of the proof is **not allowed** to be deleted or simplified.

 By using `assert`, the propositions being asserted is introduced into the hypotheses.